 Can I bring my baby to the session with me?

-Sometimes we will ask you to bring your baby with you if we are doing attachment focussed work or parent-infant psychotherapy.
+Sometimes we will ask you to bring your baby with you if we are doing attachment focused work or parent-infant psychotherapy.
 If you are doing individual sessions and are not able to leave your baby at home, you may bring your baby-in-arms with you and we will adapt as necessary to attend to your needs and your baby’s needs too.
-You are always welcome to feed your baby in whatever way you need and attend to your baby’s needs (diapering, playing, snuggling, etc).
+You are always welcome to feed your baby in whatever way you need and attend to your baby’s needs (diapering, playing, snuggling, etc.).
 We recommend arranging care for your older children so you can focus on yourself during your session and so your little ones do not hear or absorb the issues you want to work on.

 How often should I attend therapy?

 Therapy is most helpful when attended once a week.
 Weekly sessions allow us to establish rapport and create a safe and trusting therapeutic relationship together and maintain the momentum of the work you want to do.
 We are open to seeing clients every other week if that is all that they can fit into their schedules and family lives.
 We have a great deal of respect for how busy and tiring postpartum life can be and the realities of parenting and family life.
 We ask our clients to make a commitment to their therapy and their personal growth and attend therapy either weekly or every other week.
 If we offer a group that meets your therapeutic needs, it may be possible to alternate individual sessions with group sessions.
 Consultations are available without a regular commitment.